aiot-lab/StreamlitChatGPT/README.md

 # StreamlitChatGPT
 A Basic Raw ChatGPT interface in streamlit.

-You can find this hosted on a shared Streamlit at [https://basic-chat-gpt.streamlit.app/](https://basic-chat-gpt.streamlit.app/)
+Created by @AdamTomkins.
+Source Code: https://github.com/AdamRTomkins/StreamlitChatGPT.
+Modified to support Azure API by @HouWayne.

+Please input api key in `config.yml` file before running the app with `streamlit run demo.py`.

+Why we need this: Azure API need us to input base_url (ours: api.hku.hk), but almost all other apps choose to guess the base_url be like "YOUR_RESOURCE_NAME.openai.azure.com/", defined in Azure official Doc.
+Before they fix this, we need to use this app to specify the base_url.
 ## Requirements

-This Demo requires an [OpenAI API](https://openai.com/blog/openai-api/) key to use the Chat Completion API.
+This Demo requires users to have an OpenAI API key or Azure API key.
+Please input your API key in `config.yml` file.

 ## Installation